If you’re thinking of buying a Protective Life Insurance policy, you need to read my review first!

 Rating companies specialize in performing a detailed analysis of the financial stability of these companies every year.
 They also provide valuable information as to whether these strengths will carry forward into the immediate future.

-A low rating is cause for concern because the company may be suffering from financial difficulties.
+A low rating is a cause for concern because the company may be suffering from financial difficulties.

 Upon review, it’s pretty clear that Protective Life Insurance is a financially secure company with tremendous assets to back up any claims that may be made.
 I see no problem whatsoever recommending this company for your life insurance needs.